Vertiv: 2016–present: Vertiv

 In December 2016, Platinum Equity acquired the ENP business from Emerson Electric in a transaction valued in excess of $4 billion.
 The company was rebranded as Vertiv, and Emerson retained a subordinated equity stake.
 Vertiv launched as a stand-alone business and appointed Rob Johnson as chief executive officer.

 In 2017, Vertiv sold its ASCO power switch business to Schneider Electric for $1.25 billion.
 The company made three acquisitions in 2018: Energy Labs, Geist and MEMS.
 Through a merger with a Goldman Sachs-led special purpose acquisition company, GS Acquisition Holdings, Vertiv became publicly traded on the New York Stock Exchange (NYSE: VRT) on February 10, 2020.

 In 2021, Vertiv acquired E+I Engineering, a global provider of switchgear, busway and modular power solutions, for $1.8 billion.
-In December 2023, Vertiv acquired CoolTera Ltd, a provider of coolant distribution infrastructure for data center liquid cooling technology, strengthening its thermal management portfolio for high density compute cooling requirements.
-Most recently, a $200 million agreement was announced to acquire Great Lakes Data Racks & Cabinets, a manufacturer of customised data rack enclosures, seismic cabinets, and cable management systems, in July 2025.

 In 2023, Vertiv's share price increased 252%, outperforming all companies in the S&P 500 index.

-In 2025, Vertiv debuted on the Fortune 500 at No. 471, and ranked No. 1,174 on the Forbes Global 2000.
-The company's market capitalization was valued at over $64 billion as of October 2025.
+In March 2026, the company was added to the S&P 500 under the Industrials GICS Sector.
+As of 2026, the company is also part of the Fortune 500 list (No. 416) and of the 2025 Forbes Global 2000 (No. 1,174).